wakinyanzi/WakinyanZi-ESIIL-Stars-AI/README.md

 ## Elisha Wakinyan Zi GitHub

+> * a place to store my code
+> * a place to practice my code
-### A place for storing my code and learning
+> * a place to store my code

-# Lila Wopila (thank you - I am grateful) for visiting my page.
-Please refer to the the index.md file to read more about myself, my career, and life.
+# **Lila Wopila (thank you - I am grateful) for visiting my page.
+Please refer to the index.md file to read more about myself, my career, and life.**

 ### Toksa ake